Skip to main content

 New tariffs and new taxation can only be justified when the economic situation in Nigeria improves.
 Otherwise, they will compound an already bad situation for the average Nigerian.
 Nigeria is not Lagos...
 The majority of poor Nigerians can not bear the burden of recovery due to the reckless behavior of a few....

 These are the people that need to be taxed.
-It should not be Iya Ramota alata in Sabo, of Hajia Amina the onion seller or Chioma the farmer that should be pressured to pay more in taxes and tariffs.
+It should not be Iya Ramota alata in Sabo, or Hajia Amina the onion seller, or Chioma the farmer that should be pressured to pay more in taxes and tariffs.

 Comments